 Husky Pug Mix Health Issues

 The Husky Pug mix has a lifespan of 12-15 years.
-Unfortunately, despite the generous lifespan, this hybrid is prone to many health issues that can be difficult to fix.
+Unfortunately, despite the generous lifespan, this crossbreed is prone to many health issues that can be difficult to fix.

 The Husky is a generally healthy breed with typical health issues affecting most dog breeds.
 There are a few common problems that affect Huskies more and I will list them below.